The worst debate strategy for Biden would be “When they go low, you go high”

-Presidential debates mark the moment that an election shifts from horse race to gladiatorial combat, with Americans watching along from our couch coliseums.
+Presidential debates mark the moment an election shifts from horse race to gladiatorial combat, with Americans watching along from our comfy couchside coliseums.
 Considering the soft quarantine much of the country is currently under, more Americans may be watching than usual.

-Here’s what they might see happen.
 According to New York Times reporters, “Trump folks expect him to try to make Biden lose his temper by talking about his children.”
 And according to Biden’s former press secretary, Jay Carney, when Donald Trump inevitably tries to throw the former VP off his game, “Biden will have to resist the urge to take the bait . . . .”

 This is terrible advice, and Biden unfortunately seems in danger of heeding it.